Joe Manchin: Abortion

-Manchin identifies as "pro-life".
+Manchin was raised as "pro-life".
 He has mixed ratings from both the abortion-rights and anti-abortion movements' political action groups.
-In 2018, Planned Parenthood, which supports access to abortion, gave Manchin a lifetime grade of 57%.
-National Right to Life (NRLC), which opposes abortion, gave Manchin a 100% score in 2019 and NARAL Pro-Choice America gave him a 72% in 2017.
 On August 3, 2015, he broke with Democratic leadership by voting in favor of a Republican-sponsored bill to terminate federal funding for Planned Parenthood both in the United States and globally.
 He has the endorsement of Democrats for Life of America, a Democratic PAC that opposes abortion.

 On March 30, 2017, Manchin voted against H.J.Res.
 43, which allowed states to refuse to give Title X grant money to organizations for reasons unrelated to their ability to provide the services needed.
 Trump signed the bill.
 In April 2017, Manchin endorsed the continued funding of Planned Parenthood.
 Also in 2017, Planned Parenthood gave him a rating of 44%.
 In January 2018, Manchin joined two other Democrats and most Republicans by voting for a bill to ban abortion after 20 weeks.
 In June 2018, upon Supreme Court Justice Anthony Kennedy's retirement, Manchin urged Trump not to appoint a judge who would seek to overturn Roe v.
 Wade but to instead choose a "centrist".

 In 2019, Manchin was one of three Democrats to join all Republicans in voting for a bill to require that doctors care for infants born alive after a failed abortion.

 In February 2022, Manchin was the only Democratic senator to vote against an abortion proposal, Women's Health Protection Act, that would have included limiting the states' ability to restrict abortion access, among other expansions.

 In May 2022, Manchin said that he would again vote against his party's bill, the Women's Health Protection Act, which included codifying federal abortion rights as the Supreme Court appeared poised to overturn Roe.
 Manchin said the bill went too far and that he would support a narrower measure that still included codifying Roe.
 He was the only Senate Democrat to oppose the legislation.

-Airports

-After Manchin and Shelley Moore Capito announced $2.7 million from the Department of Transportation's Essential Air Service program for the North Central West Virginia Airport in October 2019, Manchin called air travel critical for both economic growth and the tourism industry in West Virginia and said that reliable air service to North Central West Virginia "opened up the area to more visitors and new economic opportunities, including an aerospace industry that has generated more than $1 billion worth of economic impact in the surrounding region."

 Appeals to join the Republican Party

+Before his Senate swearing-in in 2010, rumors suggested that the Republican Party was courting Manchin to change parties.
+Republicans later suggested that Manchin was the source of the rumors.
+Republicans attempted to convince him to switch parties in 2014 after they took control of the Senate.
+He rejected their overtures.
+As the 2016 elections approached, reports speculated that Manchin would become a Republican if the Senate were in a 50–50 tie, but he later said he would remain a Democrat at least as long as he remained in the Senate.
+In 2018, Manchin said that he became and remained a Democrat because everyone that he knew growing up in Farmington, West Virginia was a Democrat during the New Deal era.